Munster Junior League (rugby union)

 The Munster Junior League is an annual Rugby Union competition for clubs with Junior status based in the province of Munster in Ireland.
 It is one of 4 provincial qualifying leagues for the All-Ireland League.

-It usually runs from October to March each season with a break over the Christmas period.

-Thomond are the current title holders having retained their title in 2025 winning the league with a 100% record.
+The league typically runs from October to March each season with a break over the Christmas period.
+The current title holders are Kilfeacle & District.
+Having been runners-up in 2025, they won the league for a third time in 2026.

 History

 The Munster Branch of the I.R.F.U. held the first pan Munster league competition for Junior clubs in 1991–92 and it has been held every season since (with the exception of the 2020–21 season which was cancelled due to the COVID-19 pandemic).
 In 1996 due to the expansion of the All-Ireland League, the league winners (Richmond) were promoted directly to the A.I.L.
 In the following seasons the league winners along with the winners of the Connacht J1 League, Leinster League and Ulster Rugby Championship qualified for the A.I.L.
 Round Robin competition in which the winners were promoted to the A.I.L. and the runners-up advanced to a play-off match for promotion.

 Further expansion of the A.I.L. meant the league winners in 2011 (Cashel) gained promotion directly while the Round Robin series returned the following year.
 Since 2022 the series was replaced by the All-Ireland Provincial League Championship.
 Overall, the winners of the league have gained promotion to the A.I.L. on 11 occasions.

-In the 33 seasons of the league 15 different clubs have won the league with Richmond, from Limerick being the most successful with 5 titles.
+In the 34 seasons of the league 15 different clubs have won the league with Richmond, from Limerick being the most successful with 5 titles.
 Clonmel are the only club to have won 3 titles in-a-row.

 Format

 The league has had several formats down through the years but since 2023–24 it has reverted to the format that was used just prior to the COVID-19 pandemic.
 The teams play in 3 divisions with 14 clubs each in Divisions 1 and 2 and the remaining teams in Division 3.
 The league uses a single round robin format with teams being awarded points based on the standard Rugby union bonus points system.

 The team finishing top of Division 1 are declared champions and qualify for the All-Ireland Provincial League Championship.
-The top 4 teams in Division 1 qualify for the following season's All-Ireland Junior Cup.
-The bottom 2 teams in Divisions 1 and 2 are relegated while the top 2 teams in Divisions 2 and 3 are promoted.
+The top 4 teams in Division 1 qualify for the following season's All-Ireland Junior Cup.The bottom 2 teams in Divisions 1 and 2 are relegated while the top 2 teams in Divisions 2 and 3 are promoted.